nhlshstr/simple_shell/README.md

 $
 ```
 ## Requirements
--No more than 5 functions per file
+No more than 5 functions per file

--Allowed editors: vi, vim, emacs
+Allowed editors: vi, vim, emacs

--All your files will be compiled on Ubuntu 14.04 LTS
+All your files will be compiled on Ubuntu 14.04 LTS
 ## Project restrictions

 This is the list of allowed functions and system calls for the making of this project.